casasglobal-org/psymple/docs/examples/second_order_odes/three_body_problem.md

 )
 ```

-1. The choice `i%n + 1` ensures only one of the interaction components connects to a position integrator for each $i$.
+1. The choice `int(i)%n + 1` ensures only one of the interaction components connects to a position integrator for each $i$.

 ## Simulation and plots